 easy with a few simple supplies and, of course, high quality organic

 If you like the taste of other more neutral tasting sprouts and you've never had broccoli sprouts before, you are in for a treat.
-They have a delicious nutty flavor that some people liken to the taste of radish minus the spiciness.
+They have a delicious nutty flavor that some people liken to the taste of radish or daikon sprouts minus the spiciness.

 Broccoli seeds are often used in sprouting seed mixes to add to the bouquet of flavors that work well with other sprouts, like onion, alfalfa and fenugreek.
 Broccoli sprouts look similar to alfalfa sprouts but usually have a darker green color.